StemVibrations/STEM/docs/tutorial3.rst

 Generating the train track
 --------------------------

-STEM provides two options to generate a straight track, with two different ways to model the track:
+STEM provides two options to generate a straight track, with two different ways to model the sleepers:

 1. A straight track with rails, sleepers and rail pads.
 This track placed on top of the 2D or 3D geometry.
 1. A straight track with rails, sleepers, rail pads and an extension of the track outside the 2D or 3D geometry.